 You can also access the Course Descriptions webpage through StuInfo (Choose Academics and then scroll down under Calendars, Programs and Courses).

 You can only repeat a course if you receive a course grade less than a 2.0.
-If you repeat a course, the original grade will be removed your GPA calculation.
+If you repeat a course, the original grade will still be listed on your transcript, but it be removed from your GPA calculation.
 You can repeat a maximum of 20 credits at MSU.